artifacthealth/baseline/README.md

 ### Default

-The default reporter outputs results for each test case, including comparison tests.
+The default reporter outputs results for each test.

 ![Default Reporter](https://raw.githubusercontent.com/artifacthealth/baseline/master/docs/img/default-reporter.png)

 ### Minimal

-The minimal reporter only reports results for individual tests that have changed from baseline.
+The minimal reporter only reports results for tests that have changed from baseline.
 Otherwise, only the summary is reported.

 ![Default Reporter](https://raw.githubusercontent.com/artifacthealth/baseline/master/docs/img/minimal-reporter.png)